mgunjan/KubernetesOnPacket/README.md

 ## Demo Steps
 1. Setup Local Deployment Environment ( For Windows user, Linux VM with Internet Access )
-    * Install SSH and Generate sshkey
+    * Install SSH and Generate sshkey ( generate key for the host user from which you will be running deployment script )

       ```
       sudo apt-get install openssh-server
-      sudo ssh-keygen -t rsa
+      ssh-keygen -t rsa
       ```

-    * Check Python is available if not Install
+    * Check Python is available if not Install.
+Install pip and packet api library

       ```
       python --version
+      sudo apt-get install python-pip
+      pip install packet-python
       ```

     * Install Ansible